 Dr. Xiaopeng Zhao

 Department of Biomedical Engineering

 Dr. Zhao received nominations from his mentor, from a student in one of his classes, and from an officer of Sigma Xi, the professional society he serves in.
 Dr. Zhao's research used techniques of nonlinear dynamics to study the mechanisms underlying cardiac arrhythmias such as ventricular fibrillation, and he has established an excellent record of publication.
 All three of Dr. Zhao's nominators praised not only his research achievements, but also his service, teaching, and mentoring activities at Duke.

 2006 Outstanding Postdoc Leader at Duke

 Dr. Elizabeth Johnson

 Department of Neurobiology

-Vice Provost for Research and Professor of Biology, Dr. James Siedow, presented the award for Outstanding Postdoc Leader to Dr. Elizabeth Johnson, then president of the Duke University Postdoctoral Association.
+Vice Provost for Research and Professor of Biology, Dr. James Siedow, presented the award for Outstanding Postdoc Leader to Dr. Elizabeth Johnson, president of the Duke University Postdoctoral Association.
 Dr. Siedow described Dr. Johnson as a force for positive change for postdocs on the Duke campus.
 He noted that Dr. Johnson had been instrumental in crafting the new postdoc policy, which mandated a minimum salary level and provided equal access to health insurance regardless of source of funding.
-Dr. Johnson also led the effort to establish the new postdoc office at Duke, and had built DUPA from a relatively small group into a well-organized team that hosted numerous professional and social events for Duke postdocs.
+Dr. Johnson also led the effort to establish the new postdoc office at Duke, and built DUPA from a relatively small group into a well-organized team that hosted numerous professional and social events for Duke postdocs.
 Needless to say, Dr. Johnson did all of this while maintaining her own research in the Fitzpatrick Lab of the Department of Neurobiology.